vectara/vectara-answer/README.md

 ## About

-Vectara Answer is an Open-Source React project that enables you to quickly configure GenAI user interfaces, powered by the [Vectara Platform](https://vectara.com/)'s semantic search and summarization APIs.
+Vectara Answer is a sample app for [Vectara](https://vectara.com/)-powered Summarized Semantic Search with advanced configuration options.
+For more user interface options and a simpler codebase, use [Create-UI](https://github.com/vectara/create-ui).

-For an example of what you'll be building, check out [Ask News](https://asknews.demo.vectara.com) or [LegalAid](https://legalaid.demo.vectara.com).
+For examples of what you can build with Vectara Answer, check out [Ask News](https://asknews.demo.vectara.com) and [LegalAid](https://legalaid.demo.vectara.com).

+> [!TIP]
+>
+> Looking for something else?
+Try another open-source project:
+>
+> - **[React-Search](https://github.com/vectara/react-search)**: Add Vectara semantic search to your React apps with a few lines of code.
+> - **[Create-UI](https://github.com/vectara/create-ui)**: The fastest way to generate a working React codebase for a range of generative and semantic search UIs.
+> - **[Vectara Ingest](https://github.com/vectara/vectara-ingest)**: Sample templates and crawlers for pulling data from many popular data sources.

 ## Quickstart